Vin Lananna: Team USA

-He served as the United States head coach for the 1990 IAAF World Cross Country Championships and 1996 IAAF World Cross Country Championships.
+Lananna served as the United States head coach for the 1990 IAAF World Cross Country Championships and 1996 IAAF World Cross Country Championships.

 Lananna also led the East team to a track and field title at the 1990 U.S. Olympic Festival and was an assistant coach for Team USA at the 1999 IAAF World Indoor Championships.

-Lananna serve as the 2004 U.S. Olympic Team men’s middle distance coach.
+Lananna served as the 2004 U.S. Olympic Team men’s middle distance coach.

 Lananna served as the head men's coach for Team USA at the 2011 IAAF World Track & Field Championships in Daegu, South Korea.

 Lananna served as the head men's coach for Team USA at the 2016 Summer Olympics in Rio de Janeiro.

-In 2017, Lananna was elected President of USA Track and Field.